Photo: REUTERS/Piroschka van de Wouw.

 The 16-judge panel ordered Russia to investigate legitimate allegations of funding terrorism but rejected Ukraine's request to order Russia to pay damages.

-The court refused to sentence the charges surrounding the downing of flight MH17, stating that the terrorism financing offences only applied to financial investments and cash, and not to the provision of weapons or training as alleged by Ukraine.
+The court refused to sentence on charges surrounding the downing of flight MH17, saying the terrorism financing offences only applied to financial investments and cash, and not to the supply of weapons or training as alleged by Ukraine.

-Ukraine has accused Russia of supplying the missile system used in the downing of flight MH17, but has not made allegations of financial support surrounding the incident.
+Ukraine has accused Russia of supplying the missile system used in the downing of flight MH17, but has stopped short of alleging financial support.

-In a court hearing in The Hague in June 2023, Russia rejected Ukraine's accusations that its government had funded and controlled pro-Russian separatist organizations in the east, calling the allegations fictitious and "blatant lies".
+In a hearing at the Hague court in June 2023, Russia rejected Ukraine's accusations that its government had funded and controlled pro-Russian separatist organizations in the east, saying the allegations were fictitious and "blatant lies".

 In November 2022, a Dutch court sentenced two Russians and a Ukrainian in absentia to life in prison for their involvement in the case.

-In Crimea, Ukraine asserted that Russia had attempted to eradicate the indigenous culture of the Tatars and Ukrainians.
-The court dismissed the Tatars’ accusations but found that Russia had not provided sufficient support for Ukrainian language teaching.
+In Crimea, Ukraine asserted, Russia attempted to wipe out the native culture of Tatars and Ukrainians.
+The court dismissed the Tatars’ accusations but found Russia had not provided enough support for Ukrainian language teaching.

-Court judgments are final and not subject to appeal, but the court has no means of enforcing them.
+Court judgments are final and not open to appeal, but the court has no means of enforcing them.

 On Friday, the International Court will hear a case in which Ukraine accuses Moscow of abusing the 1948 Genocide Convention to justify its extraordinary military operation on February 24, 2022.